gertjaap/vertcoin-extras/README.md

-# vertcoin-openassets
+# vertcoin-extras
+A project containing extra functionality for the Vertcoin blockchain.
+Currently this contains two main functionalities:

-An [OpenAssets](https://github.com/OpenAssets/open-assets-protocol) implementation for Vertcoin
+- An [OpenAssets](https://github.com/OpenAssets/open-assets-protocol) implementation for Vertcoin
+- An implementation of Stealth Transactions

 WARNING: This project is in early development stages.
 Please refrain from using this for storing anything that has actual value.